shreyash618/final_proj_336/README.md

-# BaesCouture - Final Project 336
+# Tech Barn - Final Project 336

 A Java web application built with Apache Tomcat, Java Servlets, JSP, and MySQL.
-This is an e-commerce platform that supports user authentication with buyer and seller functionality.
+This is a technology marketplace platform that supports user authentication with buyer and seller functionality.

 ## 🚀 Project Overview

-BaesCouture is a web application that provides a platform for users to buy and sell fashion items.
+Tech Barn is a web application that provides a platform for users to buy and sell consumer electronics.
 The application features user authentication, session management, and database integration with MySQL.

 ## 📋 Technologies Used